 Entree: pan-fried Red Snapper fillet, served with quinoa, grilled courgette, and a trio of Mediterranean-flavoured purées.

 Emirates’ First Class passengers also enjoy complimentary treatments at the Timeless Spa, which is located adjacent to the First Class lounge.
-The lounge also features a business center, a cigar room, a wine cellar, and two sleeping rooms (each featuring a dozens of day beds).
+The lounge also features a business center, a cigar room, a wine cellar, and two sleeping rooms (each featuring a dozen day beds).

 Review by my friends at Luxury Travel Expert